How Honeycomb Uses Honeycomb, Part 5: Feature FlagsBy Sam Stokes | Last modified on October 24, 2022

 varstring or not) was actually correlated with another factor (write size) that the original graph didn’t show, and that hidden factor had a more significant effect on the metric in question than the actual breakdown factor.
 When we ramped from 20% to 90%, we changed the correlation [with the hidden factor].

-We could have seen the spike in the graph, panicked, and ramped back down to 20% – without actually fixing anything, because there wasn’t a real problem that needed fixing.
-Fortunately, we were able to look a bit deeper and discover what was really going on.
-So remember, kids–statistics can really screw with you.
-When something looks fishy, it probably is–look more closely and see what your data are really telling you.
+We could have seen the spike in the graph, panicked, and ramped back down to 20% - without actually fixing anything, because there wasn’t a real problem that needed fixing.
+Fortunately, we were able to look a bit deeper and discover what was really going on, and remain confident that our observability tooling precisely reflected how progressive delivery was impacting our system’s performance, and in turn, our user experience.